colcon/colcon.readthedocs.org/developer/bootstrap.rst

 .. note::

+    On Windows the setup file ends with ``.bat`` and is just being called.
-    On Windows the ``colcon`` executable can't be invoked directly here since while it is being used it can't be overwritten by the build.
+    Also the ``colcon`` executable can't be invoked directly here since while it is being used it can't be overwritten by the build.
     Instead invoke the following command: ``python install\colcon-core\Scripts\colcon-script.py build``.

 .. note::